apache/mesos/docs/authorization.md

 The principal `foo` can unreserve resources reserved by itself and by the principal `bar`.
 The principal `bar`, however, can only unreserve its own resources.
-No other principals can unreserve resources.
+No other principal can unreserve resources.

 ```json
 {